manifoldco/torus-cli/npm/README.md

 ### License

-Arigato: a utility for sharing and securing secrets across teams, services, and environments.
+Torus: a utility for sharing and securing secrets across teams, services, and environments.
 Copyright (C) 2016  Arigato Machine Inc.

 This program is free software: you can redistribute it and/or modify